 Developing multi-functional apps holds a lot of significant benefits from a business perspective.
 Listing down a few benefits:

-- Unified Experience: Different modules of same app can work as support systems for each other, they can use the consumer preferences on one module to predict user behavior for other modules.
-Further enhancing customer experience.
+- Unified Experience: Different modules of the same app can work as support systems for each other, they can use the consumer preferences on one module to predict user behavior for other modules.
+Further enhancing the customer experience.